Scaling Cloud Controller

 The following behaviors may occur:

 • cf delete-org ORG_NAME appears to leave its contained resources around for a long time.
+Also, the command fails if the -org ORG_NAME contains shared private domains.

 • Users report slow deletes for other resources.